 ANTH 200.
 General Methods in Anthropology.
 Explores uses of scientific methodology in anthropology through the examination of specific case studies in the various specialties.
 Focus is on the relationship among techniques, methods, and methodology; hypothesis and theory; units of analysis and comparison; deductive and inductive reasoning; inferential processes; various types of comparison (casual, controlled, hologeistic); limitations of, and objections to, "the comparative method."
-3 units.
+Units: 3.0.

 ANTH 201.
 Anthropological Theory.
 Intensive reading and seminar discussion in topics on anthropological theory and research.
 Note: May be repeated for credit provided topic is not repeated.
 Prerequisite: Graduate status in anthropology or instructor permission.
-3 units.
+Units: 3.0.

 ANTH 202.
 Physical Anthropology.
 Survey of contemporary issues in Physical Anthropology.
-3 units.
+Units: 3.0.

 ANTH 203.
 Archaeology.
-Explores the intellectual development of archaeological method and theory; examines the history of archaeological thought from its advent to the present day, looking in detail at pre-scientific, culture-historical, processual, and post-processual approaches to the discipline; emphasis is placed on the role of archaeology as a branch of anthropology and as a historical, humanistic, and/or scientific enterprise.
-3 units.
+Explores the intellectual development of archaeological method and theory; examines the history of archaeological thought from its advent to the present day, looking in detail at pre-scientific, culture-historical, processual, and postprocessual approaches to the discipline; emphasis is placed on the role of archaeology as a branch of anthropology and as a historical, humanistic, and/or scientific enterprise.
+Units: 3.0.

 ANTH 204.
 Current Problems in Archaeological Method and Theory.
 Explores recent methodological and theoretical developments within archaeology; focus is on contemporary debates within the discipline; topical coverage varies; examines conceptual and practical concerns, highlighting possibilities and limitations of new approaches to archaeological problems.
 Note: May be repeated for credit provided topic and instructor are not repeated.
-3 units.
+Units: 3.0.

 ANTH 205.
 Ethnology.
 Seminar is designed for students to develop a working knowledge of anthropological approaches to a number of major issues in ethnology.
 The focus is on the analysis of case studies.
-3 units.
+Units: 3.0.

 ANTH 207.
 Language and Culture.
 Critical examination of contemporary studies in the relationship between language and culture; nonhuman primate communication and the origin of speech; non-verbal communication; historical linguistics; comparative semiology; ethnosemantics; applications of linguistic models of analysis in the study of culture.
-3 units.
+Units: 3.0.